 Lion has also declared its support for and adherence to the International Bill of Human Rights (the Universal Declaration of Human Rights, the International Covenant on Economic, Social and Cultural Rights and the International Covenant on Civil and Political Rights), which stipulates the fundamental human rights of all people in the world, as well as the Ten Principles of the United Nations Global Compact, the ILO Declaration on Fundamental Principles and Rights at Work and the Children’s Rights and Business Principles.

 Respect for human rights is indispensable to the pursuit of happiness and a higher quality of life.
 Lion recognizes that it has a responsibility as a company to affirm diversity, including that of race, religion, gender, sexual orientation, age, nationality and disability, and to fully respect all human rights.
 Furthermore, it recognizes that doing so strengthens its business foundation.

-In January 2019, based on the framework of the United Nations Guiding Principles on Business and Human Rights adopted by the United Nations Human Rights Council in 2011, the Lion Group established the LION Human Rights Policy to further clarify its stance on human rights abuse as well as its global efforts in this area.
-This policy was approved by the Executive Committee and applies to all employees of the Lion Group, including overseas Group companies, as well as other parties closely related to the Lion Group, such as suppliers.
+In 2019, based on the framework of the United Nations Guiding Principles on Business and Human Rights, the Lion Group established the LION Human Rights Policy to further clarify its stance on human rights abuses as well as its global efforts in this area.
+Since then, Lion has periodically reviewed its human rights policy to ensure the strength of its efforts.